gentakojima/apk-slice-by-arch/README.md

-## So I heard you want to slice your apk into several apks based on
+## So I heard you want to slice your apk into several apks based on architecture
-## architecture

 And I have a shitty hackish but also incredibly simple solution for you.
 That's a good thing.
 Yay!

 This is a Bash script to slice a single APK into several ones based on architecture.
 This will create one package for every single architecture supported by Android: armeabi armeabi-v7a mips and x86.
+Every package will only contain his corresponding native libraries.

 ### Before getting started

 Requirements?
 Well, quite a lot.
 And everything must by on your PATH.

   * *jarsigner*: It's usually included with OpenJDK JDK and other JAVA (including Oracle's JAVA) JDKs.
   * *zipalign*: It's included with Android SDK, inside 4.4W build tools.
 No, this won't be on your PATH.
-Look for it into the directory sdk/build-tools/android-4.4W/
+Look for it into the directory `sdk/build-tools/android-4.4W/`.
   * *aminc*: You will probably have to download this and compile it by yourself.
-Just grab https://github.com/gregko/aminc/blob/master/AndyManMod/aminc.cpp and compile with "g++ aminc.cpp -o aminc".
-Maybe you'll have to add the following include to avoid compilation errors: "#include <stdlib.h>".
+Just grab https://github.com/gregko/aminc/blob/master/AndyManMod/aminc.cpp and compile with `g++ aminc.cpp -o aminc`.
+Maybe you'll have to add the following include to avoid compilation errors: `#include <stdlib.h>`.
   * *zip*, *unzip*: You will probably have this already in your system.

 ### Invocation!